Does SilverRecyclers.com purchase gold or silver?

 Where is the best place to sell my scrap gold or silver?

-You can usually get the best deal by sending your goods directly to a refiner.
+We have a complete guide on how and where to sell silver.
+But you can usually get the best deal by sending your goods directly to a refiner.

 The refiner should have a long history of trusted performance with a good BBB rating,